Triple Crown (baseball): Batting

 Research in 2015 restored the Chicago Cubs' Heinie Zimmerman of 1912 to the list.
 There is doubt over whether Hugh Duffy's 1894 RBI totals were the highest.

 Pitching

 Negro league baseball

 On December 16, 2020, Major League Baseball announced that the records of Negro league baseball from 1920 to 1948 would be designated as major league status.
 As such, seven different leagues that existed in that time period are now recognized as being on the same level as MLB.
-Seven batters and three pitchers achieved the Triple Crown in that era.
+Seven batters and four pitchers achieved the Triple Crown in that era.